jeremyikwuje/monierate-website/src/blog/what-is-bitcoin-halving-how-it-works-why-it-matters-nigeria.md

 Whether it happens on the 19th or 21st, we’ll be here to watch and celebrate another amazing moment in Bitcoin history.

 ## Bitcoin Halving History
-It is popular knowledge that Bitcoin was launched in 2008.
+It is popular knowledge that Bitcoin was launched in January 2009.
 But many people don’t know about Bitcoin's halving history.

 Previous halving dates were: